HumanSignal/label-studio/docs/source/guide/stats.md

 You can also see how the annotations from a specific annotator compare to the prediction scores for a task, or how they compare to the ground truth labels for a task.

-Task agreement is calculated asymmetricaly.
-For example: if 1 annotator created 2 labels for the task and the other one finds only 1 - they will have different scores in agreement matrixes.
+Task agreement is calculated asymmetrically.
+For example, if one annotator adds 2 labels to a specific task, and another annotator only adds 1 label to the task, the annotators and tasks have different scores in the agreement matrices.

 ## Matching score